 A full-size bus generally won’t fit the pump area of your local gas station.
 You will need to go to a commercial truck stop for fuel.
 You might want to consider a commercial fueling program because you will buy a lot of fuel at one time.
 A full size coach can hold 250 gallons of fuel.
 If you’re on empty, it will cost about $1,000 to fill up.
 If your waste tank is full, you will probably need to find another location to dump your waste tank such as an RV facility.
 Some locations charge for allowing you to empty your holding tank at their facility.

-Charter bus companies generally charge by the mile and limousine companies by the hour.
+Charter and tour bus companies generally charge by the mile and limousine companies by the hour.
 Calculate your payment and insurance costs first.
 Divide that by anticipated monthly charter hours.
 This is the hourly rate you must charge only to cover fixed expenses.
 Five hours each Friday and Saturday is about 40 hours a month.
 If your payment and insurance are $4,300, you need to earn at least $107.50 for each hour your bus works.
 The rest of the expenses vary with each trip depending on driver wages and fuel expense.
 You also must include enough money to cover tune-ups, tire replacement, and oil changes during the year.